News19 May 2020

 If you require assistance on your return to Ireland, organisations such as CrossCare Migrant Project can provide you with advice.
 Comprehensive information on supports available if you are returning to Ireland during the Covid-19 crisis are also available on citizensinformation.ie.

-A: Irish authorities require by law everyone arriving in the State to complete a Passenger Locator Form, and travellers are expected to self-isolate for 14 days.
-For information on what you must do if you are self-isolating, visit the HSE website.
-For information on travel and self-isolation, including essential business travel and trips shorter than 14 days, please see the dedicated section of the HSE website.
+A: Irish authorities require by law everyone arriving in the State to complete a Passenger Locator Form, and travellers are expected to restrict theis movements for 14 days if they are arriving from a country not on the Green List.
+For information on what you must do if you are restricting your movements, visit the HSE website.
+For answers to FAQs, including essential business travel and trips shorter than 14 days, please see the dedicated section of the HSE website.